AdaCore/training_material/courses/ada_essentials/015_type_model/03-ada_types.rst

 .. note::

-   In Ada, types are like airport security: if your bag doesn't match the rules, you're not getting through
+   In Ada, types are like airport security: if luggage doesn't match the rules, it's not getting through

 ---------------------
 Categories of Types